cyril279/zmk-config/config/boards/shields/7teen/README.md

 Primarily relevant b/c shield was fabricated prior to proper amounts of testing.
 - Reverse polarity of encoder circuit: Resolves the need to actuate the encoder prior to seeing keypresses.
 - Disable I2C: Resolves the wonky encoder behavior & the need to use non-serial-com gpio's.
-- Enable KSCAN_MATRIX_POLLING: Alleviates shared interrupt conflict across pins 5 & 7.
+- Enable ZMK_KSCAN_MATRIX_POLLING: Alleviates shared interrupt conflict across pins 5 & 7.

 **Lesssons learned / design notes:**
 - Breadboard first : /